erasmus-without-paper/ewp-specs-architecture/README.md

 ### EWP Hosts

-In order for the HEI to benefit from the EWP Project, it needs to be covered by an EWP Host which implements some APIs.
+For the HEI to benefit from the EWP Project, it needs to be covered by an EWP Host which implements some APIs.

 A single **EWP Host** describes **a set of HEI along with a set of